RokKos/BashScripts/README.md

 * Script that will dowloand all files on site
 * Script that will get input and output from contest site
+* Script that will compile latex file(with bibliography) and clear all unsed files
+* Script that will change file names

 ## Authors